Sodium Fusidate [fusidic acid] (Fucithalmic) Eye drops 1%: Supply issue

 For pharmacists

-We have prepared a flyers to support conversations with people affected by these changes.
+We have prepared flyers to support conversations with people affected by these changes.

 Resupply expected late 2025

-AFT expects to have stock labelled for New Zealand available again later in 2025.
+AFT expects to have stock labelled for New Zealand available again in late 2025.

 Who to contact